-At 31 December 2017 and 2016 the share capital of Vidrala, S.A. is represented by 24,794,341 ordinary shares represented by book entries of Euros 1.02 par value each, fully paid and listed on the on the Madrid and Bilbao stock exchanges.
-No company directly or indirectly holds more than 10% of share capital.
+At 31 December 2017 the share capital of Vidrala, S.A. is represented by 24,794,341 ordinary shares represented by book entries of Euros 1.02 par value each, fully paid and listed on the on the Madrid and Bilbao stock exchanges.